lizardperson42/fairy-lights-pcb/README.md

 The microcontroller can draw currents of up to 500mA, with typical consumption lower.
 Consult your LED strands' user manuals for information about their current requirements.

+> [!CAUTION]
+> Do not attach the barrel jack and the microcontroller's USB connector simultaneously!

 > [!IMPORTANT]
 > This board powers the LED strands and on-board LEDs from the 5V rail but controls them using 3.3V signals straight from the ESP8266.
 > This pushes the envelope of what their WS28xx driver chips are documented to support.